Choosing the best tent heater can be a challenge. There are many different types of heaters, each with pros and cons.

 This portable propane heater is great because you can choose how much heat you want and where you need it most.

-The plastic base is very stable with wide, tip-resistant feet, so it doesn’t tip over easily.
+The plastic base is stable with wide, tip-resistant feet, so it doesn’t tip over easily.
 In addition, it’s made of a durable, rust-resistant powder-coated finish, so it will keep working for several uses.

 What I like best is it’s easy to carry around, no propping required.
 Also, the matchless ignition makes it easy to light even if you have gloves on or are trying to start it in cold weather.